Lamden/contracting-docs/docs/quickstart/testing.md

 * We import the client.
 * We define our smart contract in a closure.
-* We override the `setUp` and `tearDown` functions in `TestCase` which execute before and after every test respectively.
+* We override the `setUp` and `tearDown` methods in `TestCase` which execute before and after every test respectively.
 This gives us a clean state to work upon for each test.

 Before each test, we completely flush and resubmit the contract.
 After each test, we flush again.
 This is for sanity.